ethanarteta/List-of-Processes-/README.md

 import psutil
 import csv

+# This python code makes a csv file with a list of all processes info along with the resources used

 process_list = []
 # Iterate through all running processes and it retrieves information about each process